paulrozhkin/hand-control-mqtt/server/README.md

 Right click on module -> Maven -> Reimport

-#In proto file
+# In proto file

-For LoginRequest should include imei, login and pasword for ClientRequest should include imei and request message(in which specify command and args).
+For LoginRequest should include imei, login and pasword

+For ClientRequest should include imei and request message(in which specify command and args).